heroes david bowie movies

 was released on 8 January 2016, Bowie's 69th birthday, and was met with critical acclaim.
 Following his death on 10 January, producer Tony Visconti revealed that Bowie had planned the album to be his swan song, and a "parting gift" for his fans before his death.
 Several reporters and critics subsequently noted that most of the lyrics on the album seem to revolve around his impending death, with CNN noting that the album "reveals a man who appears to be grappling with his own mortality".
 Visconti later said that Bowie had been planning a post- album, and had written and recorded demo versions of five songs in his final weeks, suggesting that Bowie believed he had a few months left.
 The day following his death, online viewing of Bowie's music skyrocketed, breaking the record for Vevo's most viewed artist in a single day.
 On 15 January, debuted at number one on the UK Albums Chart; nineteen of his albums were in the UK Top 100 Albums Chart, and thirteen singles were in the UK Top 100 Singles Chart. also debuted at number one on album charts around the world, including Australia, France, Germany, Italy, New Zealand, and the US 200.

-David Bowie Is exhibit, making it the most successful exhibition ever staged by the Victoria and Albert Museum in terms of worldwide attendance.
+[update], more than 1.3 million people had visited the David Bowie Is exhibit, making it the most successful exhibition ever staged by the Victoria and Albert Museum in terms of worldwide attendance.
 The museum stated that the exhibition would continue to tour, with confirmed travel to Japan in 2017.
 At the 59th Annual Grammy Awards, Bowie won all five nominated awards: Best Rock Performance; Best Alternative Music Album; Best Engineered Album, Non-Classical; Best Recording Package; and Best Rock Song.
 The wins marked Bowie's first ever in musical categories.

 No Plan, was released on 8 January 2017, which would have been Bowie's 70th birthday.
 Apart from "Lazarus", the EP includes three songs that Bowie had recorded during the sessions, but were left off the album and subsequently appeared on the soundtrack album for the musical in October 2016.
 A music video for the title track was also released.
 Since January 2016, Bowie has sold 5 million units in the United Kingdom alone.